How Long Do Golf Club Shafts Last? (Explained)

 Graphite shafts are a bit of a miracle in the golf world.
 They are much lighter than steel shafts and stay stiffer over the course of a swing.
 The gut reaction would be that graphite shafts are more breakable than steel shafts.

 After all, what could be stronger than steel?
-And furthermore, doesn’t the lightness of graphite make it more breakable?
+Furthermore, doesn’t the lightness of graphite make it more breakable?

-No. Graphite is unbelievably strong for how light it is.
-That’s why it is used in the construction of race cars and airplanes.
+No. Graphite is unbelievably vital for how light it is.
+That’s why it is used in constructing race cars and airplanes.
 While graphite shafts are easier for golfers to get around, they are actually less likely to break than metal shafts.

 It used to be true that a golfer might only have a graphite shaft on his driver.
-Its use extended to other woods, and eventually, has spread to irons as well.
+Its use extended to other woods and eventually spread to irons.

 The exception to what’s been stated is an imperfect build, which does tend to happen more frequently with graphite clubs.